2026 VOTER RESOURCES

 VOTER REGISTRATION

-By using the iVOTE tool provided by the Delaware Department of Elections you can:
+Use the iVOTE tool provided by the Delaware Department of Elections to:

 Register to Vote